Laois Dance Academy Principal, Owner

 Her choreographies have toured to France and Portugal (Project Dance Paris and Lisbon Dance Platform) and she’s committed to bring more than dance experience to Laois Dance Academy students, but essential skills for them to develop as dancers and personal growth.

 Niamh has been trained in ballet since the age of 5, studying with the Prima School of Ballet until 2010, where she achieved distinction in Grade 7 examinations.
-She is currently working towards her vocational ballet grades in both the RAD and ISTD styles.
+She is currently at 2nd year of full time dance training at Inchicore College, Dublin where she aims to gain RAD and ISTD Dance Teaching Diploma.

 “I love introducing children to the world of dance, and have previously taught classes in a variety of styles through outreach programmes overseen by Trinity College’s St. Vincent de Paul Society and the Voluntary Tuition Programme.
 I am delighted to have the opportunity to work with Laois Dance Academy and look forward to training the newest generation of dancers. “ says Niamh